-For brands, achieving cult status is the holy grail.
+For brands, achieving cult brand status is the holy grail.
 It means you’re memorable, innovative and have a dedicated following.
 Cult brands sell their products with apparent ease while purveying a brand mission that becomes a way of life for their consumer base.
 Customers happily spend money to be associated with the brand and its mission, becoming an army of loyal enthusiasts who generate valuable word of mouth and social media buzz in the process.

-In this case, we analysed how people were talking about cult brands on social media – namely, Supreme, Glossier, Patagonia, Harley Davidson, Fender and Ganni.
+In this case, we analyzed how people were talking about cult brands on social media – namely, Supreme, Glossier, Patagonia, Harley Davidson, Fender and Ganni.
 We then compared this raw social data to Relative Insight’s Standard English model – a general representation of written English that is comprised of 9,954,331 words from 100,760 different sources.